browserstack/nunit-appium-app-browserstack/README.md

 - Open the project in Visual Studio by opening `android.sln` or `ios.sln` file

-- Follow the steps outlined in the documentation - [Get Started with Parallel testing on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/c-sharp/nunit/parallelize-tests)
+- Follow the steps outlined in the documentation to run parallel tests - [Get Started with Parallel testing on App Automate](https://www.browserstack.com/docs/app-automate/appium/getting-started/c-sharp/nunit/parallelize-tests)

 ### **Use Local testing for apps that access resources hosted in development or testing environments :**